NovaSeq/RobotPu/wiki/Hardware-Setup.md

 ## Power Options
 - **USB Power**: For programming and testing
 - **Battery Power**: For mobile operation
-  - Battery life: Up to 4 hours of continuous use
+  - Battery life: Up to 30 minutes of continuous use
-  - Charging time: ~2 hours
+  - Charging time: ~15 minutes

 ## Hardware Specifications
 - Processor: 32-bit ARM Cortex-M4